CassiusMarceloSA/dapp-nft/README.md

 The smart contract for this project is deployed on the Avalanche Testnet and can be viewed [here](https://testnet.snowtrace.io/address/0xf33b1b4Cb3afe064291d365534AB8822eE7BdD08/contract/43113/code).

+### Live Demo 🌐

+You can access the live demo of this project deployed on IPFS through Fleek [here](https://hollow-russia-screeching.on-fleek.app/mint).

 ### About NFTs 🖼️

 NFTs (Non-Fungible Tokens) are unique and indivisible tokens that represent digital or physical assets on the blockchain.
 In this project, we implemented the functionality of minting NFTs.